 Bearing Limit States in the Plate (Bolt Holes)

-• In order to compute the bearing stress between the bolt and the hole edge, the assumption of uniform distribution of stresses on this surface is defined.
+• To compute the bearing stress between the bolt and the hole edge, the assumption of uniform distribution of stresses on this surface is defined.

 Bearing Failure of the Bolt Hole